 Proposals will be peer reviewed based on the criteria below.
-Selections will represent best value to the Government considering the following factors which are of descending importance:
+Selections will represent best value to the Government considering the following factors which are of equal importance:

-- a.
+- j.
 The potential for Government or private sector commercialization application and benefits expected to accrue from commercialization.
-The SBC's record of commercializing STTR or other research and Phase II follow-on commitments for the subject research are evidence of commercialization potential. - b.
+The SBC's record of commercializing STTR or other research and Phase II follow-on commitments for the subject research are evidence of commercialization potential. - k.
 The appropriateness, relevance, and specificity of an identified Defense Need.
-Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - c.
+Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - 1.
 The soundness, technical merit, and innovation of the proposed approach and its incremental progress toward fulfilling the identified Defense need.
 Includes the proposed Principal Investigators/Project Managers, supporting staff, and consultant qualifications to execute the proposed approach.

-Price reasonableness and realism will be considered to the extent appropriate.

-IAW 15 USC 638(dd)(7), investment by venture capital, private equity, or hedge funds firms shall not be used as an award criterion.
+Price reasonableness will be considered to the extent appropriate.
+IAW 15 USC 638(dd)(7), investment by venture capital, private equity firms, or hedge funds shall not be used as an award criterion.
+Peer reviewers will base conclusions solely on proposal content.
+It cannot be assumed reviewers are acquainted with the firm, key individuals, or referenced experiments.